Privacy policy and legal comments

 In order to protect the data stored by us in the best possible way against accidental or intentional manipulation, loss, destruction or access by unauthorized persons, we use appropriate technical and organizational security measures.
 The security levels are continuously reviewed in cooperation with security experts and adapted to new security standards.

 The Internet pages of the Stürmer Maschinen GmbH use cookies.
-Cookies are text files that are stored in a computer system via an Internet browser.
+Cookies are text files that are placed and stored on a computer system via an Internet browser.

-Many Internet sites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier of the cookie.
-It consists of a character string through which Internet pages and servers can be assigned to the specific Internet browser in which the cookie was stored.
-This allows visited Internet sites and servers to differentiate the individual browser of the dats subject from other Internet browsers that contain other cookies.
-A specific Internet browser can be recognized and identified using the unique cookie ID.
+It consists of a string of characters that can be used to assign websites and servers to the specific internet browser in which the cookie was stored.
+This enables the websites and servers visited to distinguish the individual browser of the data subject from other Internet browsers that contain other cookies.
+A specific internet browser can be recognized and identified via the unique cookie ID.

 The website of the Stürmer Maschinen GmbH collects a series of general data and information when a data subject or automated system calls up the website.
-This general data and information are stored in the server log files.
-Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) any other similar data and information that may be used in the event of attacks on our information technology systems.
+This general data and information is stored in the server log files.
+The (1) browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system accesses our website (so-called referrer), (4) the sub-websites which are accessed via an accessing system on our website can be recorded, (5) the date and time of access to the website, (6) an internet protocol address (IP address), (7) the internet service provider of the accessing system and (8) other similar data and information used for security purposes in the event of attacks on our information technology systems.

 When using these general data and information, the Stürmer Maschinen GmbH does not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
 Therefore, the Stürmer Maschinen GmbH analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.